verhovsky/books-futures-explained/src/0_background_information.md

 ## Green threads

-Green threads uses the same mechanism as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task(thread) to another by doing a "context switch".
+Green threads use the same mechanism as an OS does by creating a thread for each task, setting up a stack, save the CPU's state and jump from one task (thread) to another by doing a "context switch".

 We yield control to the scheduler (which is a central part of the runtime in such a system) which then continues running a different task.